Rosenthal-Lab-at-Dana-Farber/CT-body-composition/README.md

 This repository provides code and models weights for training and running body composition estimation models on abdominal CT scans.

+### Note: Git-LFS

+The model weights are stored in this repository using `git-lfs`.
+Please ensure you have git-lfs set up following the instructions [here](https://git-lfs.com/) instructions before cloning the repository.

 ### Getting Started

 After cloning the repository, you have two options for setting up the environment.